FAIRmat-NFDI/nyaml/README.md

 ## Project Roadmap

-The NOMAD team is actively working on establishing a one-to-one mapping between NeXus definitions and the NOMAD MetaInfo (scientific data model in NOMAD).
+The NOMAD team is actively working on establishing a one-to-one mapping between NeXus definitions and the [NOMAD schemas](https://nomad-lab.eu/prod/v1/staging/docs/tutorial/custom.html) (scientific data model in NOMAD).
 Once completed, YAML files will be annotated with additional metadata to serve dual purposes: as an instance for a schema to create a GUI representation of a NOMAD Oasis ELN schema and as a YAML to NXDL converter that ignores irrelevant information from a NeXus perspective.